dumblob/ULKL/README.md

         * `*` asterisk
         * `/` slash
         * `e` or `E` designating `*10^` ("times ten power")
-        * ` ` space (needed for splitting groups of numbers)
+        * ` ` space or non-breakable-space (needed for splitting groups of numbers)
     * add characters for phonetics written in English or make it a separate layout?
-    * try to change number character places like in the very original Dvorak design (it's expected to be inconvenient because of ordering semantics of numbers)
     * pressing one Shift, then the other (disregarding in which order) and releasing **either** of the two pressed Shifts will switch temporarily to 3rd level for one non-Shift character
     * pressing one Shift, then the other (disregarding in which order) and releasing **both** two pressed Shifts will switch permanently to 3rd level until any Shift is pressed (without the requirement to release it before proceeding; so this pressed Shift will permanently switch off the 3rd level and will activate 2nd level as usually)
-        * this 3rd level could turn on the CapsLock LED
+        * this 3rd level could turn on the CapsLock LED (or maybe not to prevent confusion?)
-* fix X11 layouts
-    * do not produce any characters when AltGr is pressed together with an arbitrary key
-    * remove the need of cross-Shift press for switching to the 3. level
 * get certification from [Ceska ergonomicka spolecnost](http://www.vubp.cz/ces/ )
-* add a gif picture showing differences between czed and engd to demonstrate compatibility and the easy-to-learn property
-* add (generated?)
-BFU help (mainly images) for each existing layout
+* generate GIF with the 3 levels for each layout
 * take a look at the following and maybe get in touch with authors
     * https://github.com/Koodimonni/OnniDvorak
     * http://dump.doomtech.net/NorskDvorakMac.zip
     * https://github.com/mitsuhiko/osx-keyboard-layouts
-* take a look at https://github.com/chid/dvorak-qwerty/tree/master/dverty and finish the Windows version
-* add packages for easy installation (win -> msi; osx -> dmg; x11 -> *distro-specific-e.g.-PKGBUILD*)
-* correct mistakes in `platform/osx/czed.keylayout` (remove all the unnecessary symbols left from the original dvorak layout file)
-* finally add `engd`
 * support more platforms (Blackberry, Android, ...)
-* rewrite and structure the "Motivation and reasoning for decisions made in ULKL" of this README
 * write a general howto for creation of new language-specific ULKL layouts
     * moment of enlightenment: computer is there to serve us and we are there not to serve computer (we, humans, will **not** learn unnatural movements, because we can easily choose a better option)
-    * Mac OS X has layouts in XML with DTD -> test the layout against the DTD
+    * Mac OS has layouts in XML with DTD -> test the layout against the DTD
+* add right and left hand variants for each layout
 * email Jaroslav Zaviacic
     * which layout uses Ms. Matouskova?
-    * introduce ULKL, ask if they could test it, ULKL was created with analyses of the newest language corpus from CUNI in mind etc.
+    * introduce ULKL, ask if they could test it (ULKL is harmonized with the current language corpus analysis etc.)
     * http://www.interinfo.org/products/prijmeni-jmeno-i/
-* national corpuses
+* analyse/... corpuses of other languages/nationalities/alphabets
-    * how about foreign languages (e.g. English) in national corpuses?
-    * add info about each national corpus to this repository?

 ## Additional information